zilishen/documentation/content/nms/acm/tutorials/advanced-routing.md

 On the next screen, we have the options related to `basepath` and `version`.
 At the bottom of this section, there is an expandable panel to add an `Advanced Route`; select the `Add Route` link to continue.

-Now, on this screen we can see config options for `Match URI`, `HTTP Method`, `Parameters` and a few others.
-For the purpose of this example the previous three will be the most pertinent.
+This section shows several configuration options.
+For the purpose of this example, we will focus on `Match URI`, `HTTP Method`, and `Parameters`.

 In this example we will try to create a route that can take 2 `integer` ID's in the path, e.g. `/customer/123/order/1234`, we will accomplish this by filling in a few parameters as follows: